Scripture Reference: Genesis 24:1-67

 The events in this chapter involve the faith of Abraham but also the faith of:

 - His servant: He asked for God’s guidance in leading him to Abraham’s relatives.
 He specifically asked God to reveal which girl to choose in the way she would offer to water his camels at a well (verses 12-21).
 He also faithfully and accurately repeated what God had done and gave glory to God.
-His faithful account to repeated this to both Rebekah’s family and later to Isaac (verses 33-49 and then verse 66) in ways that convinced them of God’s plan.
+His faithful account to repeat this to both Rebekah’s family and later to Isaac (verses 33-49 and then verse 66) in ways that convinced them of God’s plan.

 - His relatives: Bethual (Abraham’s nephew and Rebekah’s father) and Laban (Abraham’s great-nephew and Rebekah’s brother) in believing the account of events as shared by Abraham’s servant, being obedient to God’s will and entrusted Rebekah with him (verses 50-51).